KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 title: '2.
 Installation Instructions'
 ---

 The exercises for this course are to be done on a **Linux** machine.
-Because it is not expected that you reinstall your machines (or prepare them for dual boot) there is a virtual machine prepared for you :smiley:.
+Because it is not expected that you reinstall your machines (or prepare them for dual boot), there is a virtual machine prepared for you :smiley:.
 This virtual machine runs [Bodhi](https://www.bodhilinux. com/) which is a lightweight linux distribution that is based on Ubuntu 18.04 LTS.

 ## System Requirements